elo33011/NetOps-agent-demo/README.md

 # NetOps Agent Demo

-This is a show case of a Network Operation Agent supporting a network topology.
-Why it helps
+This is a simple show case of a Network Operation Agent supporting a network topology.
+By going through a chat prompt, you ask the agent to perform diagnosis on the network topology it supports.

-- Network Ops Agent is a chat agent
-- Ask questions about the network health
-- Request sent to the model (We use Ollama free cloud model here)
-- Model request to use the tool and find out the answer
+## Concept

 Any agent, inclulding this one, is a loop: User prompt → model thinks → asks help via tools → feed result back → repeat until it answers → response back to User.
 Guardrail (safety, memory, UI) is layered on that loop, which is harness